MaruAya20/FlandreTodoList/README.md

 ## mac?
-Sorry, i will consider it while i having an macbook :P
+Sorry it dosen't exist, i will consider it while i having an macbook :P

 ## why the Language is Chinese?